AtomMaterialUI/material-theme-docs/docs/getting-started.md

 ### Configuring the plugin

 The plugin also comes with a bunch of configurable settings to suit all flavors.
-There you can disable certain features, change the colors, sizes and appearance of the elements and so on.
+There you can turn off certain features, change the sizes, appearance of the elements and colors, etc.

 These settings are found inside `Settings → Appearance and Behavior → Material Theme`.